-In order to allow Cambridge to check accurately the standard of assessment, each Centrecord and send to Cambridge a recorded sample as follows:
+www.papaCambridge.com In order to allow Cambridge to check accurately the standard of assessment, each Examiner must record and send to Cambridge a sample from each Centre at which he of examines.

-- Centres entering 1-16 candidates must send the recordings of all candidates - Centres entering 17 or more candidates must send: - (i) the recordings of the first 10 candidates according to candidate number and

-(ii) the recordings of 6 candidates spread evenly across the ability range.
+- Centres entering 1-16 candidates must send the recordings of all the candidates - Centres entering 17 or more candidates must send: - (i) the recordings of the first 10 candidates according to candidate number and - (ii) the recordings of 6 candidates across the ability range, e.g. 2 good, 2 middling, 2 weak.
 The candidates selected should be representative of the range of marks awarded by the Centre and should be spread as evenly as possible across that range.
 If possible, the recordings of the strongest and the weakest candidates at the Centre should be included, with the other recordings spaced at equal intervals in between.